asyml/texar-pytorch/examples/gpt-2/README.md

 Here:

-- `nsamples`: Total number of samples to generate, must be divisible by the `batch-size`.
+- `--nsamples`: Total number of samples to generate, must be divisible by the batch size.
-- `batch-size`: Each iteration generates `batch-size` number of samples.
+- `--batch-size`: The batch size.
+Each iteration generates this many samples.

 To use GPT-2 `345M` model, `--pretrained-model-name` as above.